Afghans bury civilians as UN investigates air strike

 Sayed Jaan, a resident of the district of Dasht-i Archi, said he attended two mass funerals of almost 40 people, adding that other burials had taken place.

-He said the helicopter attack happened during a religious ceremony, called Dastaar Bandi, to mark young men completing the memorisation of the Koran, the Muslim holy book.
+He said the helicopter attack happened during a religious ceremony, called Dastaar Bandi, to mark young men completing the memorization of the Koran, the Muslim holy book.

 "There were two mass graves to bury the victims of the bombing and I took part in both burials.
 In one grave, 16, and in another, 21.
 Many were young children," Sayed Jaan said.